ShawnMilo/suchen/README.rst

 suchen
 ======

 ``suchen`` is a search script for finding text very quickly within files.
+It is intended to be used similarly to ack-grep, but should run faster.
+It currently does not support case-insensitive matching.

+Like ack-grep, an advantage over basic grep is that you can search only within files with specific extensions.
+All searches are recursive.

 Basic usage::